jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/jsBasics/dataTypesAndScoping/dataTypesAndScoping.md

 We've actually been using block scope all along, without even realizing it, as both `let` (mutable) and `const` (immutable) are block scoped.

+As an important side note, one should always prioritize the use of const, as opposed to let.
+One of the reasons being that errors are more likely to be caught, using immutable variables.

 Lastly, and without further detailing, `var` is not block scoped.